-- Clothing that includes words or pictures that are obscene, vulgar, sexually explicit, convey sexual innuendo, abuse or discrimination, or which promote or advertise alcohol, chemicals, tobacco or any other product that is illegal for use by minors. - Appropriate clothing will be worn for PE classes.
-Shirts that have been cut off to show a student's side or stomach, are not allowed. - Accessories that can be used to harm self or others, such as safety pins or spiked collars. - Clothing articles that cause undue school maintenance problems, such as metal shoe cleats or work boots that cause excessive floor-marking, or trousers or overalls with metal rivets and/or chains, buttons, or buckles that scratch furniture should be avoided. - Students will wear shoes in school at all times unless instructed to the contrary by a teacher for a specific reason.

-• Students are not allowed to wear caps/headgear during the school day (sweatshirt hoods are included in this handbook policy language).
+- Clothing that includes words or pictures that are obscene, vulgar, sexually explicit, convey sexual innuendo, abuse, racist, sexist, discrimination, or which promote or advertise alcohol, chemicals, tobacco or any other product that is illegal for use by minors. - Appropriate clothing will be worn for PE classes.
+Shirts that have been cut off to show a student's side or stomach, are not allowed. - Accessories that can be used to harm self or others, such as safety pins or spiked collars. - Clothing articles that cause undue school maintenance problems, such as metal shoe cleats or work boots that cause excessive floor-marking, or trousers or overalls with metal rivets and/or chains, buttons, or buckles that scratch furniture should be avoided. - Students will wear shoes in school at all times unless instructed to the contrary by a teacher for a specific reason. - Students are not allowed to wear caps/headgear during the school day.
 Hats will be removed upon arrival to the locker and before arriving at breakfast, placed in the student's lockers, and may be put on when leaving the building after the school day.
 Hats and other headgear can and will be confiscated by staff members, taken to the office, and returned at the end of the day.
-An exception would be pre-approved designated days as requested by the Student Council or other fundraising efforts pre-approved for class trips, etc. Exceptions may also be made for religious and medical reasons.
+An exception would be pre-approved designated days as requested by the Student Council or other fundraising efforts pre-approved for class trips, etc. Hoodies may be worn in the hallway and lunchroom.
+Individual teachers can determine if they will allow hoodies in their classrooms.
+If a student wears a hoodie, it must allow the face and ears to be visible from the front and sides and must not interfere with the line of sight to any student or staff including while the student wearing the hoodie is seated.
+Exceptions may also be made for religious, cultural, and medical reasons.